joninhasmcz/folhadepagamentoP3/README.md

 • Alguns empregados pertencem ao sindicato (para simplificar, só há um possível sindicato).
 O sindicato cobra uma taxa mensal do empregado e essa taxa pode variar entre  empregados.
 A taxa sindical é deduzida do salário.
 Além do mais, o sindicato pode  ocasionalmente cobrar taxas de serviços adicionais a um empregado.
 Tais taxas de serviço  são submetidas pelo sindicato mensalmente e devem ser deduzidas do próximo  contracheque do empregado.
 A identificação do empregado no sindicato não é a mesma da  identificação no sistema de folha de pagamento.

 • A folha de pagamento é rodada todo dia e deve pagar os empregados cujos salários vencem  naquele dia.
 O sistema receberá a data até a qual o pagamento deve ser feito e calculará o  pagamento para cada empregado desde a última vez em que este foi pago.

+<h2> Code Smells </h2>

+Long Method:

+a.
+The size of the parameter list
+b.
+You are getting several values from an object and passing these values as parameters in a method call
+c.
+You have a group of parameters that naturally go together Data Clumps 1.4 A method is trying to do too much
+d.
+The amount of switch statement for dispatching and handling request
+e.
+The amount of switch statement to gather data from numerous classes with different interfaces

+Large Class: Fields and methods

+Shotgun Surgery: When every time you make a kind of change, you have to make a lot of Little changes to a lot of different classes

+Feature Envy: A method that seems more interested in a class other than the one it actually is in.

+Lazy Class: A class that is not doing enough to pay for itself.

+Message Chains: Example: object.getE().getD().getC().getB().getA().getValue();